NetOpsCommunity/imc-scripts/README.md

 ====== eAPI Scripts =========

 Scripts for the eAPI are located in the folder eAPI/ folder.
 Each folder should have it's own README.TXT on how to use it, and what it is for.

+* Ansible - Modules for Ansible-related actions.
+You can use Ansible to automate lots of things, such as provisioning new devices, updates, config changes, etc.
+* Cisco CCX - Test eAPI script.
+Not really used for production, but is a Cisco UCCX Script which allows access into IMC Alarm data
+* DelayedAlarms - Script which does NOT use eAPI, for those customers who do not have the eAPI license in IMC